 - Pancreatic and kidney cancer

-Dr. Zandi follows a holistic dentistry philosophy at Art of Periodontics, promoting all-around health and wellness in her patients to help prevent disease, and taking every measure available to ensure patients enjoy the best and easiest recovery after treatment.
+Dr. Zandi follows a biological dentistry philosophy at Art of Periodontics, promoting all-around health and wellness in her patients to help prevent disease, and taking every measure available to ensure patients enjoy the best and easiest recovery after treatment.

 What difference does holistic dentistry make to my care?

-Holistic dentistry isn’t a replacement for rigorous evidence-based oral health care; rather it complements the science of dentistry and expands the field by using innovative ways to accelerate healing.
+Biological dentistry isn’t a replacement for rigorous evidence-based oral health care; rather it complements the science of dentistry and expands the field by using innovative ways to accelerate healing.
 Examples include: